Networking Interview Questions

 Q. 47: What is an encoder?

-An encoder is a tool or software program that transforms information from one place to the other, from analog to digital, either from one kind of digital format to the other.
+An encoder is a tool or software program that transforms information from one place to another, from analog to digital, or from one kind of digital format to the other.
 Encoders can also be employed to protect data for security reasons in addition to compressing data for transport or storage.

 Q. 48: What is a decoder?